Complify Learning Library

 Family caregivers do essential work that is often unseen.
 They preserve routines, advocate during medical visits, manage changing needs, respond to difficult moments, and help a person they love remain safe, connected, and treated with dignity.
 That responsibility can be meaningful, exhausting, confusing, and isolating—sometimes all at once.

-Complify Learning cares because caregivers deserve reliable guidance without another financial burden.
-These courses are our way of giving practical education back to people who give so much of themselves to others.
+Complify Learning offers these courses at no cost because caregivers deserve reliable guidance without another financial burden.
 The goal is not to make families into clinicians; it is to help them feel better informed, less alone, and more prepared for the next decision.

 Prevalence source: World Health Organization dementia fact sheet (opens in a new tab).

-Fifteen free dementia courses for family caregivers, including descriptions, lesson topics, and availability.
+16 free dementia courses for family caregivers, including descriptions and course links.

 On smaller screens, scroll the table horizontally to review every column.